-About Us
+About SNAP

-The Staphylococcus aureus bacteraemia Network Adaptive Platform Trial is an innovative trial to evaluate a range of interventions with the aim of improving outcomes for patients with Staphylococcus aureus bacteraemia (AKA bloodstream infections).
+The Staphylococcus aureus Network Adaptive Platform Trial is an innovative trial to evaluate a range of interventions with the aim of improving outcomes for patients with Staphylococcus aureus bacteraemia (AKA bloodstream infections).

 Snap Team